 possible for you to write comparison assertions.

-Blackfire's PHP SDK enables to test the performance of your code without deploying it.
+Blackfire’s PHP SDK enables you to test the performance of your code without deploying it.
 You will need to configure it to:

 Anytime a build report is available, the Gitlab notification channel updates the commit status on the corresponding Merge Request.

 You must make sure to create the webhook payload like described above.